elixir-europe/beacon-network-ui/README.md

 ## Instructions on how to deploy the Beacon Network User Interface

-Please first create a .env file inside the frontend folder so that you can modify some variables as follows:
+Please first create a .env file inside the frontend folder so that you can modify some variables.
+Take into account that the file below will not be copied to GitHub as it contains keys and for security reasons it should ignored:

 ```bash
 REACT_APP_CLIENT_ID="ID of your LS Login"